lunatech-labs/lunatech-labs.github.com/books.md

 The purpose of this book is to explain that web development does not need to be complex: simplicity is at the core of Play.
 The book explains all aspects of the Play framework, and can serve as a complete tutorial as well as a reference book.

-The book addresses JEE developer concerns, and demonstrates the a stateless web application can fit in an enterprise environment.
-It will show the productivity bonuses one can get from using Play.
+The book addresses JEE developer concerns, and demonstrates that a stateless web application can fit in an enterprise environment.
+It shows the productivity bonuses one can get from using Play.

 [Book Details](http://bit.ly/playjava)